awsdocs/aws-greengrass-developer-guide/doc_source/gg-discover-api.md

 https://greengrass-ats.iot.region.amazonaws.com:port/greengrass/discover/thing/thing-name
 ```

-For a list of supported AWS Regions and endpoints for the AWS IoT Greengrass Discovery API, see [AWS IoT Greengrass Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/greengrass.html) in the *AWS General Reference*\.
+For a list of supported AWS Regions and endpoints for the AWS IoT Greengrass Discovery API, see [AWS IoT Greengrass endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/greengrass.html) in the *AWS General Reference*\.
 This is a data plane only API\.
-The endpoints for group management and AWS IoT operations are different from the Discovery API endpoints\.
+The endpoints for group management and AWS IoT Core operations are different from the Discovery API endpoints\.

 ## Request<a name="gg-discover-request"></a>

 The request contains the standard HTTP headers and is sent to the Greengrass Discovery endpoint, as shown in the following examples\.

 The port number depends on whether the core is configured to send HTTPS traffic over port 8443 or port 443\.
-For more information, see [Connect on Port 443 or Through a Network Proxy](gg-core.md#alpn-network-proxy)\.
+For more information, see [Connect on port 443 or through a network proxy](gg-core.md#alpn-network-proxy)\.

 Port 8443